jacobparry/elixir_mycreditperks/README.md

 # 1.2-setup-elixir-phoenix-app
 1. Navigate into the `[umbrella_app]/apps` directory
-2. Run the following command
+2. Run the following commands
+  * `mix archive.install hex phx_new 1.4.0`
   * `mix phx.new ui --no-ecto`
   * When asked, select `Y` or the default option for installing the dependencies.
   * The --no-ecto tells phoenix not to include the ecto wrapper or any of the files needed to interact with ecto.